Samir-Hag/Getting-and-Cleaning-Data---4th-Week-project/CodeBook.md

 # Getting and Cleaning Data course Project - Tidy dataset
-*This code book describes the tidy dataset created in this project.*
+*This code book describes the original dataset as well as the tidy dataset created in this project.*

 ## Original Dataset
 * Original data is available at: